 Disengagement, cynicism and survey fatigue Furthermore, if people are not feeling the benefit of a positive people experience and start to believe that more attention is being paid to engagement scores than engaging employees, then they will disengage and become cynical about future initiatives, attempts to engage and, specifically, taking part in engagement surveys.
 What should you do instead?

-Keep employee feedback relevant Think carefully about what you measure, making sure that it is relevant in the context of your people strategy or the culture you want to create (and not just what a survey provider says you should measure).
-Ultimately, remember that you're trying to improve people's experience of work so that the organisation performs better.
+Think carefully about what you measure, making sure that it is relevant in the context of your people strategy or the culture you want to create (and not just what a survey provider says you should measure).
+Ultimately, remember that you''re trying to improve people''s experience of work so that the organisation performs better.

-Use your survey results to initiate further conversations about the people experience Whether it’s at an organisational level or within your own team, it is the conversation that survey results prompt that is their real value.
+Whether it’s at an organisational level or within your own team, it is the conversation that survey results prompt that is their real value.
 If your survey suggests that there is a leadership issue, start having conversations about leadership (either formally, using interviews and focus groups, or informally).
 In follow up conversations, also encourage people to talk about things that the survey didn’t measure.
 That might lead to valuable insights that are easily missed.
-Don't let your employee engagement efforts fail!
+Don''t let your employee engagement efforts fail!

 When the employee engagement goal becomes the score, employee engagement: